 Ahhhh puppies...we want to cuddle them and enjoy their clumsy playfulness!
 Those soft bundles of energy are great stress relievers.
-No wonder then that an entire day is devoted to puppies!
+No wonder that an entire day is devoted to puppies!
 However, if you don't have a puppy, hug your dog many times as usual!

 Storm, the Chesapeake.

 Meet Storm at about three months old.
 It's impossible not to fall in love with those adorable blue eyes.